Discrete trace formulas and holomorphic functional calculus for the adjacency matrix of regular graphs: Introduction

 We first apply the generating functions of Chebyshev-type polynomials $X_{r,q}$ to derive a formula for the Stieltjes transform of the normalized spectral measure $\mu_{G}$ in terms of the number of non-backtracking walks (see Propositions \ref{stieltjesq} and \ref{Iharababy}).
 Indeed, it is derived from a fact on decomposing the resolvent of $A$ in terms of the non-backtracking matrices (see Lemma \ref{green}).
-The resolvent and Stieltjes transform are quite useful in the study of spectral theory of random regular graphs, see, e.g., Bauerschmidt, Huang, and Yau \cite{BHY19}, Huang and Yau \cite{HY24}, Huang, McKenzie, and Yau \cite{HMY24}.
+The resolvent and Stieltjes transform are quite useful in the study of spectral theory of random regular graphs, see for example Huang, McKenzie, and Yau \cite{HMY24}.

 Next, we establish the following functional calculus formula.
 Let us denote by $\mu_q$ the Kesten-McKay distribution, which is the normalized spectral measure of the $(q+1)$-regular tree. \begin{introtheorem}[Functional calculus formula] Let $G=(V,E)$ be a possibly infinite $(q+1)$-regular graph with adjacency matrix (operator) $A$.
 Suppose $h$ is holomorphic on the domain $\Omega(\rho)$ for $\rho>q^{1/2}$ defined below